getify/You-Dont-Know-JS/async & performance/ch1.md

 A JavaScript program is (practically) always broken up into two or more chunks, where the first chunk runs *now* and the next chunk runs *later*, in response to an event.
 Even though the program is executed chunk-by-chunk, all of them share the same access to the program scope and state, so each modification to state is made on top of the previous state.

-The *event loop* spins continuously, with each iteration ("tick") handling whatever the next waiting event on the queue is, if any.
+Whenever there are events to run, the *event loop* runs until the queues are empty.
+Each iteration of the event loop is a "tick".
+User interaction, IO, and timers enqueue events on the event queues.

 At any given moment, only one event can be processed from the queue at a time.
-While an event is executing, it can indirectly cause one or more subsequent events to be scheduled (added onto the event queue).
+While an event is executing, it can directly or indirectly cause one or more subsequent events.

-Concurrency is when two or more "processes" (basically function calls as events) interleave themselves onto the event loop queue, such that from a high level perspective, they appear to be running *simultaneously* (even though at any given moment only one event is being processed).
+Concurrency is when two or more chains of events interleave over time, such that from a high level perspective, they appear to be running *simultaneously* (even though at any given moment only one event is being processed).

-It's often necessary to do some form of interaction coordination between these concurrent "processes", for instance to ensure ordering or to prevent "race conditions".
+It's often necessary to do some form of interaction coordination between these concurrent "processes" (as distinct from operating system processes), for instance to ensure ordering or to prevent "race conditions".
 These "processes" can also *cooperate* by breaking themselves into smaller chunks and to allow other "process" interleaving.